hexaxsoftwares/houx.js/README.md

 Details:
 To build a widget asynchronously, this option  can be turn true.
-This functionality can be achieved by utilizing the `Pixel.AsyncWidget` macro.
+This functionality can be achieved by utilizing the `AsyncWidget` macro.

 ### **Best Practices**

-As you dive deeper into PixelJs, consider adopting best practices to ensure clean and maintainable code.
+As you dive deeper into pixel, consider adopting best practices to ensure clean and maintainable code.
 Here are some recommendations:

 - **Modular Components:** Break down your UI into small, reusable components.
-- **Effective Naming:** Use clear and meaningful names for variables, widgets, and handlers.
+- **Effective Naming:** Use clear and meaningful names for model properties, widgets, block helpers, directives, plugins, agents, and handlers.
 - **Reactive Data Usage:** Leverage reactive data for efficient UI updates.
-- **Observer Methods:** Use observer methods for data changes that require specific reactions.
+- **Observer Methods:** Use observer methods for data changes that require specific customized reactions.

 ### **Conclusion**
 Congratulations!
 You've learned the basics of using Pixel to empower your creativity and build of web apps with speed.
 You now know how to define widgets, use template strings, handle methods and reactive data, bind attributes, apply directives, and render your UI widgets.

-Additionally, you've explored advanced features like params, custom elements, observers, plugins and slots.
+Additionally, you've explored advanced features like params, custom elements, observers, template blocks helpers, plugins, slots, agents and some useful configuration options.

 Pixel offers a powerful and flexible framework for developing dynamic and interactive web applications.
 Remember to consult the official Pixel documentation and explore the additional resources for more in-depth information and examples.